warmcat/libwebsockets/README.coding.md

 Websocket write activities should only take place in the `LWS_CALLBACK_SERVER_WRITEABLE` callback as described below.

+[This network-programming necessity to link the issue of new data to the peer taking the previous data is not obvious to all users so let's repeat that in other words:

+***ONLY DO LWS_WRITE FROM THE WRITEABLE CALLBACK***

+There is another network-programming truism that surprises some people which is if the sink for the data cannot accept more:

+***YOU MUST PERFORM RX FLOW CONTROL***

+See the mirror protocol implementations for example code.

 Only live connections appear in the user callbacks, so this removes any possibility of trying to used closed and freed wsis.